pyd0309/ELKLogger/README.md

     If you want to check your method __running time__, __cpu_usage__, __memory_usage__ then, you can use __@wafer_logstash__ decorator.
    This decorator sends your message automatically to Logstash containing systemmetrics information. </br>
     If an error occurs you can send error_message or error_state to your method return.
-Then decorator set detail_message variable and send message to logstash.
+Then decorator set message variable and send it to logstash.
     ```ruby
     from ELKLogging import *